 The new Family Court System

-As of 1 January 2019, the Australian Family Law systems will face a massive shake-up.
-As part of new sweeping changes, the Federal Circuit Court and the Family Court of Australia will be amalgamated to form the Federal Circuit and Family Court of Australia (‘FCFCA’).
+In 2018, Attorney-General Attorney General, The Honourable Christian Porter introduced a Bill which may see the Australian Family Law systems face massive shake-ups.
+As part of new sweeping changes, the Federal Circuit Court and the Family Court of Australia is proposed to be amalgamated to form the Federal Circuit and Family Court of Australia (‘FCFCA’).

 Currently, families navigating their way through the Family Law Courts system face confusing procedures, crippling wait times and significant backlogs.

 These structural reforms aim to firstly to streamline the two courts and remove any crossovers which currently occur, provide for consistent rules and procedures, improve systematic efficiency and maximise the expertise of Judicial Officers.